-The Bird-Friendly Spaces Program aims to build corridors of wildlife habitat that support birds by offering food, water, and shelter, and by limiting threats.
-Together we can improve life for birds, for ourselves, for future generations, and for our city overall.
+The Bird-Friendly Spaces Program aims to build corridors of wildlife habitat that support birds, limits the threats birds face in urban environments, and connects all Houstonians to the wonder and beauty of nature.
+Together we can improve life for birds, for ourselves, for future generations, and for our city.

-Some actions may be easier to start with and could substitute what you already do, like buying bird-friendly coffee instead of your normal brew or reducing your plastic use by using reusable alternatives to straws and plastic bags and using reusable alternatives instead.
+Some actions may be easier to start with and could substitute what you already do, like buying bird-friendly coffee instead of your normal brew or reducing your plastic use by refusing straws and plastic bags and using reusable alternatives instead.
 Check out the program overview to see what actions you can take now and what you can plan for in the future.
 Start small and take it one action at a time!

 Direct benefits of joining the program include: